 The symptoms of psoriasis include:

-- red patches covered with whitish-silvery scales or plaques
+- plaques, commonly covered with silvery-white scales

 - dry, cracked skin that may sometimes bleed

 On medium skin tones, it tends to be salmon-colored with silvery-white scales.
 On darker skin tones, the patches are more likely to appear as violet or dark brown patches.

 On light and fair skin tones, symptoms include raised red or pink skin patches occasionally paired with a silvery scale.

 Skin cancer can be hard to detect and diagnose because it